DSharpPlus/DSharpPlus/docs/articles/commands/text/custom_prefix_handler.md

 ```

 On the surface, this is very similar to using the delegate method, with one important change: you can implement this interface.
-Of course, this raises the question of why implement an interface when you can just pass a method to the `PrefixResolver` property.
-The answer is that implementing the interface allows you to participate in dependency injection.
+One may prefer this approach as opposed to setting the `PrefixResolver` property because implementing the interface allows you to participate in dependency injection.

-For example, you can inject a logger into your prefix resolver, or you can use a service from your service provider.
-This is especially useful if you need to access a database or other external service to determine the prefix.
+A common scenario is using a database to retrieve a per-server prefix.
 Here's an example of how you can implement the `IPrefixResolver` interface:

 ```cs